toshiya/semantic_selector/docs/training_model.md

 # of training_data: 2610
 ```

-If the script successfully finished,
+After the script successfully finished,
 you can find model (labels, and dictionary) files under `models` dirctory.

 ```bash